Artistic Director and Conductor

-Michael Culloton is in his sixth year as artistic director and conductor of the Fargo-Moorhead Choral Artists.
-He is the conductor of the Chapel Choir, Kantorei, and Cantabile at Concordia College in Moorhead, Minnesota where he also teaches music education and church music courses and advises the student chapter of the American Choral Directors Association.
-Dr. Culloton also serves as the conductor of the Cathedral Choir at Trinity Lutheran Church in Moorhead.
-Prior to Dr. Culloton’s appointment to the Choral Artists, he was the artistic director and conductor of Choral Arts Ensemble in Rochester, Minnesota; and the Honors Choirs of Southeast Minnesota; also based in Rochester.
-He holds a Bachelor of Music degree from Concordia College in Moorhead, Minnesota, where he studied with Rene Clausen; and a Master of Music degree from the University of Arizona, where he studied with Maurice Skones; and a Doctor of Musical Arts degree from North Dakota State University, where he studied with Jo Ann Miller and Michael Weber.
+Prior to this appointment, Dr. Culloton served as the associate director of choirs at Concordia College for eight years, conducting the Chapel Choir, Cantabile, and Kantorei.
+Before moving to Moorhead, he has was the Artistic Director and conductor of Choral Arts Ensemble and Honors Choirs of Southeast Minnesota, both organizations based in Rochester (Minn.), for eight years.
+He earned his Bachelor of Music degree from Concordia College in Moorhead, Minn., where he studied with René Clausen, and his Master of Music degree from the University of Arizona, where he studied with Maurice Skones.
+Dr. Culloton completed his Doctor of Musical Arts degree through North Dakota State University, where he studied with Jo Ann Miller and Michael Weber.